Key Terms

 View Source

-Note: For ease of comparison, regional ALICE Essentials Indices are set to start at 100.
-The ALICE Essentials Index rates for 2022 and 2023 are projections.
+Note: For ease of comparison, the ALICE Essentials Index – Rural is set to start at 100.
+The ALICE Essentials Index rates for 2023 and 2024 are projections.

 download